Obituary of Ruth Kathryn Dawkins

 Ruth's Memorial Service will be held at Skyland Community Church, 25100 Skyland Rd, Los Gatos, CA 95033 on Saturday September 28th at 2pm.
 It will be followed by a social hour with the family in the church hall.

-In lieu of flowers, donations may be made to your favorite Animal rescue charity or a Feed the People program.To send flowers to the family of Ruth Dawkins, please visit Tribute Store
+In lieu of flowers, donations may be made to your favorite Animal rescue charity or a Feed the People program.To send flowers to the family or plant a tree in memory of Ruth Dawkins, please visit Tribute Store